shiuandai/Basketball-Scoreboard/README.md

 > The **Basketball Scoreboard** is my second static website where I learned how to use the flexbox in two-column web structure and the concept of code reusability.
 By writing the function, I know how to implement the function and reduce the repetitive code.

-I start the Scrimba Module 2 course- Web dev basics and learn how to use the basic Loop & Function knowledge.
+I start the Scrimba Module 3 course- Making websites interactive and learn how to use the basic Loop & Function knowledge.
 At the end of the course, I follow the Figma template to finish a basketball scoreboard that can be used in any game, take a look at the → [Basketball_Scoreboard](https://shiuandai.github.io/Basketball-Scoreboard/).

 ## How I start the project?